paulschuetz/advent-of-code-solutions/README.md

-# My solutions for the Advent of Code 2019 written in Kotlin
+# Kotlin solutions for the Advent of Code 2019

 For solution output run the test cases under src/test/kotlin/org/frittenbude